Site Search

 The National Congress of American Indians has a nonpartisan Native Vote program this year working to mobilize Indian and Native Alaskan voters.
 There is a good group called America Votes which is dedicated to nonpartisan voter registration and participation in general.

-If you don't want something nonpartisan, then the Republican Party, Democratic Party, and left-leaning independents Americans Coming Together all work on voter registration and mobilization too.
+If you don't want something nonpartisan, then the Republican Party and the Democratic Party both work on voter registration and mobilization too.

 And the NAACP works to prevent voter intimidation and disenfranchisement of minorities at the polls--they are predominantly African-American but have also fought for American Indian and Latino rights, so they would surely also welcome your involvement.